fabianaapateanu/training-mobile-basic-practice-project/README.md

         public void testSettings() throws InterruptedException {
         }
     ```
-    The test method will also throw an exception of type `InterruptedException` because this is the one needed by the Java `Thread.sleep(1000)` method.
+    The test method will also throw an exception of type `InterruptedException` because this is the one needed by the Java `Thread.sleep()` method.

 ## Test method
-The test method needs to implement all the test steps from the above described test scenario.
+The test method needs to implement all the test steps from the above described scenario.

 1. Start the Yamba application - this is currently happening in our `setUp()` method, where we start the android session
 2. Tap the `More options` button - now we write in the test method: